enkidevs/curriculum/Python/Decorators/functools-wraps.md

 # instead of expected
 say_hello
 ```
 This is, most of time, not helpful, even though it makes sense.
-However, `functools` module provides an useful *decorator*, `wraps`, that acts as a middleware between the two functions and which transfers the metadata.Considering the same `say_hello` function:
+However, `functools` module provides an useful *decorator*, `wraps`, that acts as a middleware between the two functions and which transfers the metadata.
+Considering the same `say_hello` function:
 ```python
 from functools import wraps